8 Best Renters Insurance Companies in Washington of 2023

 You’ll want an insurance company with great reviews and ratings so that if you ever need to file a claim, you’ll have peace of mind knowing that your company has a strong track record of customer satisfaction.

-The agent should be responsive and have the patience to explain to you everything about the policy you are buying in the simplest terms, or without using industry jargon.
+If you work with an agent, they should be responsive and have the patience to explain everything about the policy you buy in the simplest terms, without using industry jargon.

-And if the customer service rep has good service when you make a claim, this usually means you’ll likely be reimbursed after a covered loss in the fastest manner possible.
+And if the customer service rep has good service when you make a claim, you’ll likely be reimbursed after a covered loss in the fastest manner possible.

-To evaluate customer service from renters insurers in Washington, we looked at the NAIC complaint index and JD Power's renters insurance survey.
+We looked at the NAIC complaint index and JD Power's renters insurance survey to evaluate customer service from renters insurers in Washington.

 Financial Strength

-If a renters insurance company has a high level of financial stability, then you’ll get a better understanding of whether it will be able to reimburse you after a covered loss in the quickest possible time.
+Suppose a renters insurance company has a high level of financial stability.
+In that case, you’ll better understand whether it will be able to reimburse you after a covered loss in the quickest possible time.

-To get a sense of a company’s financial strength, we looked toward AM Best, which ranks insurers by their ability to pay.
+To understand a company’s financial strength, we looked at AM Best ratings, which rank insurers by their claims-paying ability.

 Our Methodology